aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You are using the backquote character `.
+        You are using the backquote character.
         Either you meant to write a single quote, ', or copied Python 2 code;
-        in this latter case, use the function repr(x) instead of `x`.
+        in this latter case, use the function repr(x).

 SyntaxError - assign to generator expression
 --------------------------------------------